dancerj/sopreload/README.md

 # Shared Objects prefetcher for ELF

-Pre-fetches data in ELF file to hopefully execute binaries faster.
+Pre-fetches data in ELF file in parallel into page cache to hopefully execute binaries faster.

 ## Building